-Sherry has extensive background in the field of "Deaf+" and itinerant teaching in Pre-kindergarten through transition-age environments as well as experience in IEP writing and compliance monitoring.
+Sherry has extensive background in the field of "Deaf+" and itinerant teaching in pre-kindergarten through transition-age environments as well as experience in IEP writing and compliance monitoring.
 She is also a certified Visual Phonics trainer.

-Scott has a dual Bachelors degree from Flagler College in Deaf Education and Elementary Education.
-He also has a Master’s degree from American College of Education in Educational Leadership.
+Scott has a dual bachelor's degree from Flagler College in Deaf Education and Elementary Education.
+He also has a master’s degree from American College of Education in Educational Leadership.
 Throughout his career, he has worked with over eight school districts across multiple states in developing and designing classroom instructional models that meet the unique needs of students.